mattermost/docs/source/process/community-process.rst

       - Responds to the issues and closes them after release date.

         - Thank you [NAME] for nominating the feature!
 It is now available in Mattermost [X.Y].
-Would anyone like to help re-tweet the announcement?
-[LINK TO TWEET]

       - Updates `Spreadsheet <https://docs.google.com/spreadsheets/d/1nljd4cFh-9MXF4DxlUnC8b6bdqijkvi8KHquOmK8M6E/edit#gid=0>`_ to track UserVoice issues to be announced in upcoming releases.